 - 1. Batch Name Prefix: When the transactions are downloaded from the gateway, they're assigned to a batch.
 You can configure the names of these batches to all start with a certain prefix. - 2.
 Source: For reporting, it's good to know where a transaction came from.
 For instance, you might use this block on your main website or a web-based kiosk in your lobby.
 Knowing the source for every transaction will help you determine the success of each platform.
 New source options can be set up under Admin Tools > General Settings > Defined Types > Transaction Source. - 3.
 Address Type: You'll want the address information the guest entered to be for their home address in most cases, but you can change this if you wish. - 4.
 Layout Style: This setting determines if the layout should be: - Vertical: Sections are stacked vertically (default) - Fluid: Sections flow in a horizontal layout as they fit. - 5.
 Display Option For Selecting Additional Accounts: Determines if the Additional Account option is shown. - 6.
 Impersonation: This setting allows staff with proper ecurity to enter in gifts for individuals in the database.
 This is helpful in cases where the block is used internally. - 7.
 Prompted For Phone: Determines if the guest should be asked to provide their phone number on the entry screen (default is no). - 8.
 Prompted For Email: Determines if the guest should be asked for their email address on the entry form (default is yes). - 9.
+Enable Business Giving: This setting displays the option to give as a business.
+When selected, the user can toggle between their personal and business

+- information on the Give Now and Giving History screens. - 10.
 Confirm Account Email Template: When a guest decides to create an account after confirming the gift, you can send them an email confirming this action.
-This setting allows you to select the email template to use for this email. - 10.
+This setting allows you to select the email template to use for this email. - 11.
 Receipt Email Template: When a guest's gift has been processed, you can send them an email receipt.
 This setting allows you to select the template to use for this email.
 If this setting is left blank no receipt will be sent.